You would've claimed the basic State Pension if you’re:

 - a woman born before 6 April 1953

 If you were born later, you’ll need to claim the new State Pension instead.

 The basic State Pension is £156.20 for 2023/24.

 To get the full basic State Pension you needed a total of 30 qualifying years of National Insurance contributions or credits.
 This means you were either:

 - getting National Insurance Credits, for example for unemployment, sickness or as a parent or carer

 - paying voluntary National Insurance contributions

-If you had fewer than 30 qualifying years, your basic State Pension will be less than £129.20 per week.
+If you had fewer than 30 qualifying years, your basic State Pension will be less than the full amount.